-Grandparents’ Visitation and Custody Rights Lawyers
+Grandparents’ Visitation Rights Lawyers

 As parents develop custody agreements following separation or divorce, grandparents are occasionally left out of the plan.
 Whether blocked intentionally or unintentionally from their grandchildren, the inability to visit with the kids can be traumatic and painful to both the grandparents and the children.

 From our Frisco, Texas, law office, the family law attorneys at Megan B. Rachel provide skilled representation and counsel to clients needing assistance with matters such as divorce, custody and support, and modifications or enforcement of child support orders.
 Contact us for an initial consultation.

 In Texas, grandparents’ rights to visitation and child custody are limited in nature.
 Further, the window of time available to petition for access to the children is extremely limited.
 Grandparents must quickly seek legal action following a divorce or custody agreement when they have been refused visitation opportunities.